Aiven-Open/jdbc-connector-for-apache-kafka/docs/sink-connector-config-options.rst

   ``upsert``

-      Use the appropriate upsert semantics for the target database if it is supported by the connector, e.g. ``INSERT OR IGNORE``.
+      Use the appropriate upsert semantics for the target database if it is supported by the connector, e.g. ``INSERT ..
+ON CONFLICT ..
+DO UPDATE SET ..``.

   ``update``